No, Space Did Not Permanently Alter 7 Percent of Scott Kelly's DNA - Slashdot

 This one? [imgflip.com]

-Reporters today kinda suck (Score:3, Interesting)
+Reporters today kinda suck (Score:4, Interesting)

 The other problem is the total shit job public education is doing with science.
 They're not teaching kids to use the scientific method to analyze things.
 They're teaching kids to pass tests.
 It's not the fault of the good teachers trying their best to educate kids.
 The system fucking broken.
 Schools get less funding if their test scores aren't good, which means teachers have to prepare the kids to do well on standardized tests.
 Teaching a kid to think analytically doesn't always translate to doing well on tests.